Visiting Liberia, Capital of Guanacaste

 We have touched upon it a little so far, but you can’t think about Liberia without also thinking about cowboys and bull riding.
 The end of February and beginning of March marks the time of the Fiestas Civicas Liberia.
 Part of these festivities are the inaugural parades known as Tope, a colorful display performed by masked dancers, cowboys and girls dolled up in traditional dresses.
 These cowboys are charged with guiding the bulls safely through the streets every day for a period of two weeks.
 At the same time, the Campo Ferial houses another group of bulls available for riding, a tradition that carries the symbol of masculinity and bravery to this very day.

 Liberia is the perfect starting point for your next adventure.
 Some of Costa Rica’s most iconic beaches are in close proximity as well as a handful of national parks and canopy tours.
 If you love to surf, consider a visit to Playa Grande or Samara.
 Samara you can also combine with a great tour of the tropical dry forests surrounding the area.
-For the best locations combing gorgeous beaches with a great dining experience or perhaps a lovely night out, you are sure to have a great time at Tamarindo or Coco Beach.
+For the best locations combing gorgeous beaches with a great dining experience or perhaps a lovely night out, you are sure to have a great time at Playa Tamarindo or Playas del Coco.
 But of you want to marvel at the sheer beauty of the Guanacaste beaches, spend a day or two at Playa Conchal.
-This little gem with crushed-shell sand and sparkling clear water offers a charming and relaxing retreat as well as a popular snorkeling destination.
+This little gem with crushed-shell sand and sparkling clear water offers a charming and relaxing retreat as well as a popular snorkeling and scuba diving destination.
+If you favor the calmer beaches, you can find these at the Gulf of Papagayo.
+Beaches like Playa Hermosa and Playa Panama are perfect for a family vacation away from the bustle and dangerous waves.
+Playa Panama is the best beach for safe swimming and Hermosa will show you why the beach is named Beautiful.

 Pack for all activities: In Liberia you can combine a little city trip with a visit to some beaches and national parks so make sure you prepare for all these situations.
 Pack your bathing suit but if you want to go for a hike, don’t forget bug repellent, good hiking shoes and a hat against the fierce Guanacaste sun.
 If you venture outside of the city in cloud forest areas like Monteverde, don’t forget your rain attire and perhaps even a light sweater.
 Cloud forests get a lot of rainfall even outside of the rainy season and temperatures can drop rather drastically, especially at night.

 Rent a car: Even though most beaches and parks are relatively close, you may sometimes have to take several buses to reach them.
-This is why renting a car is rather ideal.
+This is why a rental is rather ideal.
 It also means you can bring more equipment and food / drinks with you within the comfort of your own vehicle.
+Driving in Costa Rica has also been made a lot easier thanks to the constant improvements made to the roads.

 Go on a custom-made tour: If you would rather not rent a car and have only a little time to explore Guanacaste, inquire further about a custom made tour.
 Simply list all of the places you’d like to visit and let the agency do the rest.
 Guanacaste is a province with amazing diversity so with a tour, you are sure to make the most of your visit in a short time.